-“Net student tuition and fees decreased by $1.4 million, or 3.1 percent, as compared to the 2014-15 fiscal year,” Norman wrote in her 2015-2016 financial audit for FAMU.
+“Net student tuition and fees decreased by $1.4 million, or 3.1 percent, as compared to the 2014-15 fiscal year,” the section said.
 “This decrease was due primarily to a decline in enrollment.”

 The $1.4M number is another financial strain on FAMU, but it’s not as big as the $9M+ number that the FAMU Division of Finance and Administration presented to the Board of Trustees (BOT) back in May, 2016.

 “The significant enrollment decline which occurred in the current fiscal year resulted in a decline in tuition and fees revenues in excess of $9 million,” the division said in a BOT workbook.

 FAMU said it lost $9.2M in tuition and fees in 2014-2015, which was also mainly caused by the enrollment drop.